Dekita/palworld-modconfig-devhelp/guides/mcm/mcm-setup.md

 The result should look something similar to this:
 <img src="https://raw.githubusercontent.com/dekita/palworld-modconfig-devhelp/main/images/getjson-bp-example.png" style="margin-top: 28px;">

-At which point, you simply pull the value pin from the final "Get Field" node, and convert it to your desired data type for processing the confgiruation; integer, float, boolean, or string!
+At which point, you simply pull the value pin from the final "Get Field" node, and convert it to your desired data type for processing the configuration; integer, float, boolean, or string!

 ## For LUA Mods